gutnikov/gulp-defer/README.md

 # gulp-defer
->Moves render blocking javascript and css into a deferred loading section
+>Moves render blocking javascript and css into a deferred loading section.

+>It is likely to be helpful if you get "Eliminate render-blocking JavaScript and CSS in above-the-fold content" warning from PageSpeed Insights results

+>See https://varvy.com/pagespeed/defer-loading-javascript.html for more information on how to address this warning

 ## Installation
 ```shell